Spinarakk/defectmonitor/README.txt

 	- git clone https://github.com/mabl/PyPylon
 	- cd PyPylon
 	- python setup.py install
+	- Pypylon should be installed in the site-packages folder of Python
-	- Copy the pypylon folder from the build/lib.win-(windowsver)-(pythonver)
+	- Otherwise, copy the pypylon folder from the build/lib.win-(windowsver)-(pythonver)
 	- To the Defect Monitor root directory

 Operation